 Venezuela is a country with an important number of traditions, which vary depending on the region.
-In this article, we will tell you which are the most important customs and we will inform you of when and where they are celebrated.
+In this article, we tell you which are the most important customs and we inform you of when and where they are celebrated.
 Some of them may be rare for other cultures.

 Below you have an index with all the points that we are going to deal with in this article.

 Another exercise is the Rhodes.
 The boys and girls shake hands and form a circle.
-They dance and sing typical songs, like Milk pudding or the Sea viper.
+They dance and sing typical songs, like Milk pudding or the sea viper.

 Christmas and New Year

 Christmas is a very important time in Venezuela.
 You cannot miss the mangers, representations with figures of the birth of Jesus, and the little tree, as the Christmas tree is known.
 The most outstanding musical styles are the Christmas bonuses and the parrandas.

 Likewise, in each State they have different traditions.
 On the first Sunday of December, in Aragua and Carabobo, the Dance of the Shepherds of the Child Jesus.
 A mass and procession is carried out in which dances and music are not lacking.

 As of December 24, in Tachira, Mérida and Trujillo the Child's Paradura.
 A parade in which a large figure of the Child Jesus in a silk scarf parades.
 In some towns they hide the figure for three days, an act known as Robbery and Child Search.

 December 28 is the Day of the Innocent Saints, which in Mérida, Trujillo and Portuguesa translates into the Festival of the Crazy and Locainas.
 In this, people disguise themselves by reversing roles (women into men, children into the elderly...).
 In Lara, Zaragoza, a procession takes place.